 - Columnist of the Year at the 2007 Worldwork Media Awards

 - Business Journalist of the Year at the 2009 London Press Club Awards.

-As a result of being one of Britain’s top financial journalists, Alex is a regular commentator on programs such as BBC Financial World This Week and BBC Business Breakfast.
+As one of Britain’s top financial journalists, Alex regularly comments on programs such as BBC Financial World This Week and BBC Business Breakfast.

-A highly regarded economics speaker, Alex Brummer delivers thought provoking speeches on a number of finance related issues such as the impact of Brexit on UK, Europe and international economies.
+A highly regarded economics speaker, Alex Brummer delivers thought-provoking speeches on several finance-related issues, such as the impact of Brexit on the UK, Europe and international economies.